1. I have a manuscript. Now what?

 Q: I have a manuscript.
 Now what?

 A: Great question!
-We don’t know.
-Well, we do, but it can be slightly different for each client.
+The answer can be slightly different for each client.
 Send us an email so we can discuss your dreams, goals, and marketing ideas.
 This will allow us to set up a plan tailored to your needs.
 In general, each book needs editing, cover design, interior design, proofreading, possibly an index, and printing.
-Ebook conversion is now common as well.
+Ebook conversion is common as well.
 We can provide all of these services or just a few, working with people you already have in place.

 Q: How long will it take to produce my book?

-A: Of course, this depends on many factors so each project has its own timeline.
+A: As you can imagine, this depends on many factors so each project has its own timeline.
 If you need all editorial, all design, printing, and ebook conversion, it can take 3–5 months to produce.
 Custom illustrations and photography, ghostwriting, or overseas printing can add several months to that.
+Keep in mind that we’re often booked up to 3 months in advance.
 Click here to download our typical production timeline.

 Q: Do you review manuscripts before accepting them?

 A: To provide the best service to our clients, each project is reviewed by the TLC staff.
 This ensures the best possible relationship and end result.
-We select our projects carefully and for those that aren’t a good fit, we will recommend talented colleagues to assist in bringing their book to fruition.
+We select our projects carefully and for any that aren’t a good fit, we will recommend talented colleagues to assist in bringing them to fruition.

 Q: What if I already have a finished cover?

 A: If you have a professional cover but are in need of interior design, we’d still love to work with you.
-Just send us an inquiry e-mail along with your manuscript in Word and the front cover and we’ll put together an estimate.
-If you’re not sure that your cover is high enough quality, we’re happy to analyze it at no charge.
+Just send us an inquiry e-mail along with your manuscript in Word and a JPG or PDF of the front cover and we’ll put together an estimate.
+If you’re not sure if your cover is high enough quality, we’re happy to analyze it at no cost.

 Q: What if I already have an idea for my cover?

 A: Tell us!
 Scribble it out.
 Take a stab at it.
 We are not snobby artists!
 We want to know what you have in mind — and we want you to know what we have in mind.
-You’ll receive 3–5 front cover designs based both on your ideas and our own.
+When you hire us to design your book’s cover, you’ll receive 3–5 front cover designs based both on your ideas and our own.
 We’ll always give you our professional opinion, but you have final say.
 That’s the beauty of self-publishing!

 Q: I’ve already published the first book in my series, but it wasn’t designed well.
 Is it too late for the series?

 A: It’s not too late, but let’s redesign the series right away.
-Typically our authors will begin the new look with book two and then redesign book one when inventory gets low.
+Typically our authors will begin the new look with the next new book in the series and then redesign previously-published volumes when inventory gets low.
 Upgrading your image can really boost sales!

 Q: How much will it cost?

 A: Because each project has different needs, each project is a custom bid.
-We want to talk with you about your goals and take a look at your book before determining the cost of producing your book.
-Our cover design fee is set at $2,200.
+We want to talk with you about your goals, determine your needs, and take a look at your manuscript before determining the cost of producing your book.
+Our cover design fee is a flat rate of $3,000.
 Please see the services page for more information.

 Q: Do I need to find my own printer?